MMIW: Red Symbolizes a Call for Attention

 According to the National Crime Information Center, 5,712 American Indian and Alaska Native women and girls were reported missing in 2016 alone, but only 116 of those cases were logged with the Department of Justice.
 According to the National Institute of Justice, 84 percent of Native women experience violence in their lifetimes, and 56 percent experience sexual violence.
 Of those victims who experienced sexual violence – an astounding 97 percent were victimized by non-Native perpetrators.

-The fact that Native women are being murdered at a rate ten times higher than other ethnicities and a majority of these murders and violent acts are committed by non-Native people on Native-owned land makes the injustice that much more scathing.
+The fact that Native women are being murdered at a rate ten times higher than other ethnicities and a majority of these murders and violent acts are committed by non-Native people on Native-owned land makes the injustice that much more frustrating.
 These higher rates of violence against Native American women are in no small part due to federal law limiting tribal court’s jurisdiction to criminally prosecute non-Native people who commit crimes on tribal lands.

 One Step Back

 In December 2018, a retiring Republican representative Bob Goodlatte used one of his final days in office to block a law addressing the disturbingly high number of missing and murdered Native American women in the U.S. The bill, Savanna’s Act, had unanimously passed in the Senate before it was delayed in the House Judiciary Committee, of which Goodlatte was chair.
 Savanna’s Act would have formalized coordination between the government agencies that manage investigations into Missing and Murdered Indigenous Women (MMIW).
 It would require annual reports to Congress on the issue from those agencies, and it would grant tribal agencies access to federal crime databases that could help to resolve these crimes.

 Another Step Forward